dobashi/kastle/README.md

 https://www.martinfowler.com/articles/injection.html

 It might be better to use DI in some special cases.
-But usually it waste resources.
+But usually it waste time resources.
 ServiceLocator is simple and enough solution.

 ## Example

-You can replace instance without paying cost to learn mock library.
+Just call `Locatro.get(Class<T>)`, you'll get instance.

 ```kotlin
 import com.lavans.kasl.Locator